Quantum-Creative-Group/quantum_nodes/docs/source/getting_started/installation/linux.rst

 If you have any problem:

 #.
-Check for any existing `issue <https://gitlab.com/quantum-creative-group/quantum_nodes/-/issues>`_ that may tackle yours
+Check for any existing `issue <https://github.com/Quantum-Creative-Group/quantum_nodes/issues>`_ that may tackle yours
 #.
-If you do not find anything, please open a new `issue <https://gitlab.com/quantum-creative-group/quantum_nodes/-/issues>`_
+If you do not find anything, please open a new `issue <https://github.com/Quantum-Creative-Group/quantum_nodes/issues>`_
-   on Gitlab with all the necessary information to help you |:wink:|
+   on Github with all the necessary information to help you |:wink:|